ropensci/rglobi/cran-comments.md

 I've checked the mis-spelled words and confirmed that they are in fact not mis-spelled.

+Also, note that with the v0.3.0, and removal of Cypher query support, the root cause of the "policy violation" has been addressed.

 Thank you for taking the time to review my submission.

 -jorrit